 TURKEY - CHUNUK BAIR NEW ZEALAND MEMORIAL

-Construction of grandstands for 4000 seats will commence at the
+In addition construction of grandstands for 4000 seats will

 CHUNUK BAIR (NEW ZEALAND) MEMORIAL